-New Palaygo Talk in action
+New Palaygo Talk

 Communicating with students of a similar age in another country is something that all teachers would want their students to do.
 What better way to practice new language skills, learn about another culture, and make new friends....When Australian students get the chance to interact with students in Asia, there is suddenly total motivation to communicate and make friends.